MaelkMark/currconv/README.md

 or simply download as ZIP (Code > Download ZIP) and unzip the folder.

 ### Get an API Key

-The extension requires an App ID from [Open Exchange Rates](https://openexchangerates.org/).
+The currencies are converted with the [Open Exchange Rates](https://openexchangerates.org/) API, so the extension requires an APP ID.

-1. [Get a free App ID](https://openexchangerates.org/signup/free) from Open Exchange Rates.
+1. [Get a free App ID](https://openexchangerates.org/signup/free) from Open Exchange Rates (you can also check out their [different plans](https://openexchangerates.org/signup)).
 2. Create a file named `api.key` in the extension folder.
 3. Paste your App ID into the `api.key` file.